dnlzrgz/housaku/README.md

 ## Why

 Every time I need to search for something, I find myself feeling a bit frustrated with the experience.
 Web search results have become increasingly inconsistent, and I often spend more time looking for what I truly want or need than I did before.
 Searching my personal files is also not a great experience.
-While programs like Obsidian, which I use for the majority of my personal notes, are somewhat better, the experience is still slower, and the results rely on simple pattern matching.
-Additionally, searching for specific content in documents outside my vault, such as my university notes, PDFs, presentations, or my personal library of books, becomes nearly impossible.
+While programs like Obsidian, which I use for the majority of my personal notes, are somewhat better, the experience is still slower, and the results rely on a simple pattern matching.
+Additionally, searching for a specific piece of content in documents outside my vault, such as my university notes, PDFs, presentations, or my personal library of books, becomes nearly impossible.
-This is why I decided to build Housaku.
-I wanted an easy-to-use and easy-to-maintain program that would allow me to search all my documents from a single location without having to worry about format or location.
-I also wanted my results to be relevant to my search queries, not just based on basic pattern matching, and to be able to search other resources, such as the posts from my favorite feeds.
+That is why I decided to build Housaku.
+I wanted an easy-to-use and easy-to-maintain program that would allow me to search all my documents and favorite feeds from a single location without having to worry about format or location.
+I also wanted my results to be relevant to my search queries, not just based on basic pattern matching or a regular expression.

 ## Installation